Balajirvp/Python-Projects/Reddit Data Scraper/README.md

-Scraping the r/soccer subreddit to understand the post history of 'Big 6' PL clubs in 2022
+Scraped the r/soccer subreddit to understand the post history of 'Big 6' PL clubs in 2022